Degree Offered

 - Andrea Soccorsi - M.A.
 (West Virginia University)

 Students who wish to transfer from another WVU major must have a minimum of 12 in process credit hours at WVU or be at least two years beyond high school graduation.
 Students should have a GPA of at least 2.0 after F-Forgiveness has been applied.
-If you think you are qualified for F-Forgiveness, please meet with an adviser.
+Students who believe they may qualify for F-Forgiveness, should meet with an adviser.

-- Students wishing to transfer from outside of WVU must have a minimum cumulative GPA of at least 2.0 after F-Forgiveness has been applied.
+Students wishing to transfer from outside of WVU must have a minimum cumulative GPA of at least 2.0 after F-Forgiveness has been applied.
 They must also have 12 college credits or be at least two years beyond high school graduation.
-If you think you are qualified for F-Forgiveness, please meet with an adviser.
+Students who believe they may qualify for F-Forgiveness, should meet with an adviser.

 Note: